The fundamental plane of black hole activity for low-luminosity radio active galactic nuclei across 1 < z < 4: Discussion

-In addition, many works explore the fundamendal plane of radio-quiet and radio-loud populations separately \citep{Wang2006,Li2008,Bariuan2022}.
-Both \cite{Wang2006} and \cite{Li2008} utilized broad-line AGNs samples and they got a consistent result about the fundamental plane within 1$\sigma$ uncertainty (see Fig. \ref{fig:RXRMCCslope}).
+In addition, many works explore the fundamental plane of radio-quiet and radio-loud populations separately \citep{Wang2006,Li2008,Bariuan2022}.
+Both \cite{Wang2006} and \cite{Li2008} utilized broad-line AGN samples and they got consistent results for the fundamental plane within a 1$\sigma$ uncertainty (see Fig. \ref{fig:RXRMCCslope}).
 They all found that radio-quiet and radio-loud AGNs show quite different fundamental planes.
 Radio-quiet AGNs favor the ADAF model coupled with a synchrotron jet model, while the radio-loud AGNs favor a combination of the disc model with the synchrotron jet model.
 More recently, \cite{Bariuan2022} found that for luminous quasars, radio-quiet and radio-loud subsets also have different fundamental planes.
 Therefore, these works demonstrate that the fundamental plane depends on the radio loudness of AGNs.
 The rest-frame 5 GHz luminosities of \cite{Wang2006}, \cite{Li2008}, and \cite{Bariuan2022} were all converted from 1.4 GHz radio flux densities assuming a radio spectral index of $-0.5$.

 We also separately studied the fundamental plane of radio-quiet and radio-loud AGNs.
-Comparing to the literature works \citep{Wang2006,Li2008,Bariuan2022}, our samples have relatively lower X-ray luminosity, lower radio luminosity, and lower Eddington ratio.
-We also found that there is a different fundamental plane between radio-quiet and radio-loud AGNs.
+Compared to the literature works \citep{Wang2006,Li2008,Bariuan2022}, our samples have a lower X-ray luminosity, lower radio luminosity, and lower Eddington ratio.
+We also find that there is a different fundamental plane between radio-quiet and radio-loud AGNs.
 Our low-luminosity radio-quiet AGNs show a slightly different fundamental plane than the high-luminosity radio-quiet AGNs from \cite{Wang2006}, \cite{Li2008}, and \cite{Bariuan2022}, while our low-luminosity radio-loud AGNs present a significantly different result than the high-luminosity radio-loud AGNs from these literature works (see Fig. \ref{fig:RXRMCCslope}).
-These results indicate that the fundamental plane may have a dependence on Eddington ratio (see details in Section \ref{sec:FPEdd}).
+These results indicate that the fundamental plane may have a dependence on the Eddington ratio (see details in Section \ref{sec:FPEdd}).